yaxu/pihkal/chapters/200-getting-started.md

 Once everything is installed, it's time to start things up.

-Normally, you'd start by starting SuperDirt inside SuperCollider, and then starting tidal inside your text editor.
+Normally, you'd start by starting SuperDirt inside SuperCollider, and then starting Tidal inside your text editor.

 ### Starting SuperDirt